Federal Court Judgment of Hon. Justice Southcott rules passport Canada fetters discretion - Click here

 On January 30th, 2019 Dept. Justice Anschell dismissed Jade’s claim for slander against her perpetrator.
 An appeal has been filed.
 The justice stated that she could not determine malice for the qualified occasion.
-She believed that he at least believed or convinced himself to believe that his statements to the particular officer were true, even if they weren’t.
-Due to various lawyers opinion, that sociopaths are often believed as hey appear credible and get away with a lot, including often misleading the court.
-The judge was unfortunately misled.
-The judge; however refused to provide costs to her perpetrator, even after he demanded $3,000.
-The judge noted that Jade offered him to close the case many months prior, when she realized it was not a strong case, so if he had of responded to her email request and executed the consent form, that he wouldn’t have had to miss any work.
+She believed that he believed that his statements to the particular officer were true, even if they weren’t.

 The claim was for the negative statements that he made about Jade to a probation officer (slander) (Not her probation officer, just one assigned to write a character report.
 The claim was dismissed due to qualified privilege.
 The judge could not find malice and believed that he believed the statements were true, whether they were or not.

 Shortly after commencing the claim, Jade sent her perpetrator an email telling him that she wanted to close the case, with an attached consent form.
 He ignored it and took the matter to trial, but then complained that he had to miss work and that it caused stress for him, and asked for $3,000 in costs.

 The judge dismissed his costs request, stating in the order that it was "plain and obvious that he chose to bring the matter to trial and if he had of executed the consent form, then he wouldn't have had to miss work or had any stress."